 Twill fabrics can be classified according to the way or the direction the yarns are woven.

-There are different kinds of woven twills such as block twill, broken twill, even twill, flattened twill, left and right-handed twill, steep twill, uneven twill, waved twill, continuous or regular twill, rearranged twill, figured twill, and combined twill.
+Other different kinds of woven twills are block twill, broken-twill, even twill, flattened twill, steep twill, uneven twill, waved twill, continuous or regular twill, rearranged twill, figured twill, and combined twill.

 In an even twill, the numbers above the line and the numbers below the line are equal with no predominance of warp or weft.